 Candle burning is a simple but powerful technique in its ability to create positive results."

 Take Your New Year's Resolutions One Day at a Time

 Psychic Ivanka reminds us that beginning any process is exciting when others are also motivated.
 "But even when the masses are losing interest we can stick with the plan, meet our objectives, and have fun while we are doing it.
 Because long after the hype of the New Year is over, we will still have to face ourselves and the only way to guarantee that we don’t have the same resolutions for next year is to take it one day at a time and do not quit!"

 1. You aren't doing it for yourself.
 For example, your spouse wants you to lose weight. you have to want it for yourself.

 2. It's not specific enough or it’s too big.
 For example, you want to quit smoking, lose weight, and save money.
 That's a good start, but now you need to make your goals SMART.
 Try to narrow it down and focus.

 4. No one is holding you accountable.

-A lot of people just give up on their New Years' resolutions if they've been lazy for a week or two.
-You shouldn't have this mentality.
+A lot of people just give up on their New Years' resolutions if they've stopped acting on them for a while.
+Try to avoid slipping into this mentality.
 You can step up your game and pick up where you left off.
-Even if you're one of those people that quit in the first week this year, there is still hope for you.
+Even if you're one of those people that quit in the first week this year, there is still hope.